 Step 1: Install the Power Query feature

-If you are using Excel 2016, you can skip this step.
+If you are using Excel 2016, you can skip this step (Power Query is built into Excel 2016 as part of the Get & Transform tool).

 Download and install the latest version of Microsoft Power Query.
 You’ll need an installed version of Office 2010 Professional Plus, 2013 Professional Plus, Office 365 ProPlus, or a standalone edition of Excel 2013.